blackstork-io/fabric/docs/language/content-blocks.md

 ## Context

 When Fabric renders a content block, a corresponding content plugin is called.
-Along with [plugin configuration]({{< ref "configs/#plugin-configuration" >}}) and input parameters, a plugin receives the context object with all data available.
+Along with the [content provider configuration]({{< ref "configs/#content-provider-configuration" >}}) and input parameters, a plugin receives the context object with all data available.

 The context object is a JSON dictionary with pre-defined root-level fields: